-- 3 Head to Islay for the Whisky Festival
+- Head to Notting Hill for the Carnival

 Walk on the South West Coast Path